bpt26/usher_wiki/docs/source/matUtils.rst

 ``aa_mutations`` are always delimited by a ``;`` character, and can be matched with their corresponding nucleotide mutations in the ``nt_mutations`` column (also delimited by ``;``).

-If there are mulitple nucleotide mutations in one node affecting a single codon (rare), they will be separated by commas in the ``nt_mutations`` column.
+If there are multiple nucleotide mutations in one node affecting a single codon (rare), they will be separated by commas in the ``nt_mutations`` column.

 In the case that a single nucleotide mutation affects multiple codons,